gchaber/irobot_takehome/README.md

 ### API Tests

-To run the tests relating to the API
+To run the tests relating to the API:
 ```
 cd <root directory>
 python3 run_tests.py api